mangostano/dvm/README.md

-# STILL DEVELOPING WILL BE COMING SOON.
+# STILL DEVELOPING WILL BE COMING SOON. (now are in preview some command not avaliable)

 # dvm
 dotnet core version manager